504-525-7879

-Our story begins in the early 1940s when Sicilian immigrants Anthony Marullo Sr. and his wife Annie opened their first restaurant in Grand Isle, Louisiana, serving fish, crabs, shrimp, and oysters caught daily in the Gulf of Mexico.
-It was here that Anthony Marullo Jr. was born, and taught, at a very young age, how to fish the waters that surrounded their barrier reef home.
+Our story begins in the early 1940s when Sicilian immigrants Anthony Marlo Senior and his wife Annie opened their first restaurant in Grand Isle, Louisiana, serving fish, crabs, shrimp, and oysters caught daily.
+It was here that Anthony Marlo Junior was born and taught at a very young age how to fish the waters that surrounded their barrier home.

 Vieux Carré, New Orleans

-Today, brothers, Jude & Anthony Marullo III, continue this wonderful tradition.
-They serve millions of people from around the world with the same pride and respect for their food and continue to use many of the same from scratch recipes that Annie and Anthony Sr. created almost 80 years ago.
+Today, brothers Jude and Anthony Murillo III continue this wonderful tradition.
+They serve millions of people from around the world with the same pride and respect for their food, continuing to use many of the same Creole recipes that Annie and Anthony Sr. created almost 80 years ago.

 We look forward to seeing you, and we hope you become a regular in our Creole family kitchen!